jonathanlewell/modernthaifood/site/content/shop/thai-cooking-class.md

 +++
-title = "Thai Cooking Class"
-date = "2018-03-21"
-description = "Learn how to cook a full meal in Colchester, Essex with Oi Cheepchaiissara." draft = false
+title = "Book a Thai Cooking Class" date = "2018-03-21" description = "Learn how to cook a full meal in Colchester, Essex with Oi Cheepchaiissara." draft = false